mawadhi/BIMRAI/README.md

-# Building Information Modeling and Rendering for Artificial Intelligence (BIMrAI)
+# Building Information Modeling and Rendering for Artificial Intelligence

 ![This is an image](https://github.com/mawadhi/BIMrAI/blob/main/bimference.gif)